 Q: When does flu season start?

-A: Influenza viruses circulate year-round, however in most years in the Northern Hemispehere, flu activity is highest from December and February, but we don’t know exactly when it’s going to hit each year or how severe it will be.
-Per the CDC, reduced population immunity due to lack of flu virus activity since March 2020 could result in an early and possibly severe flu season.
-That is why it is important to have your child vaccinated.
+A: Influenza viruses typically circulate year-round, however in most years in the Northern Hemispehere, flu activity is highest in December and February, but we don’t know exactly when it’s going to hit each year or how severe it will be.
+The COVID-19 pandemic has changed the timing of many other respiratory viruses, and influenza may also follow a different pattern this year.
+That is why it is important to have your child vaccinated as soon as possible.

-Q: What’s the most important thing parents can do to prepare for flu season this year, given the COVID-19 pandemic?
+Q: What’s the most important thing parents can do to prepare for flu season this year, given the ongoing COVID-19 pandemic?

 A: It’s important to have everybody in the whole family vaccinated against the flu.
 The recommendation is for everybody 6 months and above to have the flu vaccine each year.
 That is by far the best way to be prepared for the flu.

 In addition, the measures that we are taking to protect ourselves and our children from COVID can also help reduce the risk of flu.
 Model and remind your child/children to:

 - Wash hands frequently for 20 seconds with soap and water.
 Use hand sanitizer if not available.

 - Wear a mask when out in public (except children younger than 2)